It’s a conundrum normally reserved for chickens and eggs. Which comes first, the job or the experience?

 Another easy way to get instructional design experience and flesh out your portfolio is to volunteer to create learning experiences for a nonprofit or community-based organization.
 These organizations often can’t afford to hire instructional designers or developers, and the gift of your time helps them achieve their mission.

 To find volunteer opportunities, first think locally.
 Are there any organizations in your community that you want to support?
 Reach out to them.
 Explain what you can offer them, and see if they have a need for your services.
-You can also search the Idealist website or check 24/7 Learn for open volunteer positions.
+You can also search the following websites for open volunteer positions:

 If you don’t have any experience, joining a project in which you can work as part of a group is an excellent way to learn from others.
 But even if you have a great deal of experience already and don’t need to round out your resume, volunteering can be richly rewarding and can help you expand your skill set.